ihavethatonvinyl/blog/content/liner-notes/the-doors-and-me.md

 I felt like I was reading an otherworldly story.
 I thought about Jim’s run-ins with the law, his oppositional behavior, his drug use, his larger than life persona, and decided he was some kind of martyr.
 I was a teenager.
 I didn’t know any better.

 I hung his poster on my wall.
 You know the one.
 I wrote his name in the margins of my notebooks.
 I wore shirts with Doors iron-ons.
-I went to see Crystal Ship.
+I went to see [Crystal Ship](https://crystalshipband.com/), the premiere Doors cover band.
+I studied him, lionized him, and came up with theories about him.
 This is what we call today *parasocial*.

 *The killer awoke before dawn*